egabosh/linux-setups/mint/README_2DISK_LVM_STRIPE_ENCRYPT.md

 5. use /dev/sda1 as EFI
 6. format /dev/sda2 with ext4 and mount /boot
 7. go on normal installation
-8. possibly user autologin and without encryption because the lvm volume underneath is already encrypted
+8. possibly use user autologin and home without encryption because the LVM volume underneath is already encrypted.
 9. reboot

 # Lower root reserve